DaduDev/Dadu48/README.md

 - 👀 I’m interested in Developing all kind of Apps
 - 🌱 I’m currently learning React-native
 - 💞️ I’m looking to collaborate on instagram
-- 📫 How to reach me, Just be my friend in Instagram @dadu.cjspy
+- 📫 How to reach me, Just be my friend in Instagram @ig.dadu

 <!---
 Dadu48/Dadu48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.